equalitie/ouinet/README.md

-That command will create a *data volume*, a main *node container* for running the Ouinet client or injector (using the host's network directly), and a convenience *shell container* to allow you to modify files in the data volume, then run the containers (the shell container will exit immediately; this is normal).
+That command will create a *data volume*, a main *node container* for running the Ouinet client or injector (using the host's network directly), and a convenience *shell container* (see below) to allow you to modify files in the data volume.
+It will then run the containers (the shell container will exit immediately; this is normal).

 To stop the node, hit Ctrl+C.  Run `sudo docker-compose images` to see the names of the actual node and shell containers.

+A new client node which starts with no configuration will get a default one from templates included in Ouinet's source code and it will be missing some important parameters, so you may want to stop it and use the shell container to edit `/var/opt/ouinet/client/ouinet-client.conf` and add configuration options for the injector endpoint `injector-ep` and credentials `injector-credentials`, and cache IPNS `injector-ipns`, then restart the client.

 [docker-compose.yml]: https://raw.githubusercontent.com/equalitie/ouinet/master/docker-compose.yml